kek021/ToDoList/README.md

 - ✅ Mark the task as completed
 - ↕️ Change position of the task in list
 - ❌ Delete task from list
-- 🔄 All changes are saved automatically using realm or coreData
+- 🔄 All changes are saved automatically using Realm or CoreData

 ## How to run